tongni1975/spark-nlp/docs/en/annotators.md

     - `getMinW()`: Getter for Features with less weights then this param value will be filtered
     - `getRandomSeed()`: Getter for Random seed
     - `getVerbose()`: Getter for Level of verbosity during training
+    - `getLazyAnnotator()`: Whether `NER CRF` used as LazyAnnotator or not. **LazyAnnotator** is a Param in Annotators allows them to stand idle in the Pipeline and do nothing.
+Can be called by other Annotators in a `RecursivePipeline`.

 **Example:**